 (Learn more: IT Spending Forecasts & The State of Security Annual Report.)

-To remain secure in the face of increasing threats, 2024 will be marked by a modern cyber-defense that requires flexibility to meet the evolving cybersecurity landscape.
+To remain secure in the face of increasing threats, 2025 will require modern cyber-defense and offensive strategies to meet the evolving cybersecurity landscape.
 Both individuals and companies must look at their current digital footprint and consider how to lower their risk of attack — both now and in the years ahead.

 See an error or have a suggestion?
 Please let us know by emailing ssg-blogs@splunk.com.